-The exhibition AI & Architecture is coming to the Pavillon de l'Arsenal in Paris, France.
-Opening on Febraury 27th, the exhibition will showcase work by Stanislas Chaillou on generative design and machine learning.
-The work explores current scales of experimentation: plans, elevations, structures and perspectives in which AI could already make a contribution, whether real or speculative.
+The AI & Architecture at the Pavillon de l'Arsenal in Paris, France was scheduled to be open for the past couple of months, showcasing work by Stanislas Chaillou on generative design and machine learning.
+However, due to the global pandemic, people were able to virtually explore the ideas through a series of interviews and a virtual tours.
+The work explored current scales of experimentation: plans, elevations, structures and perspectives in which AI could already make a contribution, whether real or speculative.

-This event, produced by the Pavillon de l'Arsenal, showcases for the first time the minds who have initiated a dialogue between technology and discipline.
-It brings together concrete examples, recent results from various fields of research carried out by university labs and international operators to allow everyone to understand the hybridization of practices.
+The event, produced by the Pavillon de l'Arsenal, showcased for the first time the minds who have initiated a dialogue between technology and discipline.
+It brought together concrete examples, recent results from various fields of research carried out by university labs and international operators to allow everyone to understand the hybridization of practices.